kittykatattack/learningPixi/README.md

 Pixi’s `autoDetectRenderer` method figures out whether to use the Canvas Drawing API or WebGL to render graphics, depending on which is available.
-It's first and second arguments are the width and height of the canvas.
+Its first and second arguments are the width and height of the canvas.
 However, you can include an optional third argument with some additional values you can set.
-This third argument is an object literal, and here's how could use it set anti-aliasing, transparency and resolution:
+This third argument is an object literal, and here's how you could use it to set anti-aliasing, transparency and resolution:
 ```js
 renderer = PIXI.autoDetectRenderer(